Amjad Badr

-Amjad Badr (أمجد بدر; born 1969) is a Syrian academic and agricultural economist who has served as the Minister of Agriculture and Agrarian Reform in the Syrian transitional government since 29 March 2025.
+Amjad Badr (أمجد بدر; born 1969) is a Syrian academic and agricultural economist who served as the Minister of Agriculture in the Syrian transitional government between March 2025 and May 2026.

 Early life and education

 Badr was born in 1969 to a Druze family in Suwayda Governorate.
 He earned a degree in agricultural engineering from Damascus University in 1993, with a focus on agricultural economics.
 He later obtained both his master's and doctoral degrees in agricultural economics from the University of Aleppo.
 During his studies, he conducted research on modern irrigation techniques and their effects on wheat productivity in Syria.

 Academic and professional career

 Badr has held various research positions at the General Commission for Scientific Agricultural Research, particularly at the Suwayda Research Center.
 He has participated in several socio-economic studies related to the agricultural sector and collaborated with the International Center for Agricultural Research in the Dry Areas (ICARDA) on multiple development projects.

 He has published peer-reviewed research on wheat productivity, the efficiency of irrigation technologies, and the economic returns of agricultural systems.
 Badr has also presented papers at international conferences focusing on water resource management and sustainable agriculture.